Are you allowing volunteers?

 Volunteers must be 14 years old to volunteer alone, or 12 years to volunteer with a parent or guardian.
-Each volunteer is required to have a volunteer application on file before signing up for shifts.
+Each volunteer (including children) is required to have a volunteer application on file before signing up for shifts.
 We do allow some parental discretion on younger children, but please contact us to talk more!
 (Volunteers@LaramieSoupKitchen.org)

 Can I bring a group?

 We are happy that you thought of the Laramie Soup Kitchen for your volunteer event.
-At this time, volunteer slots are extremely limited, so we may not be able to accommodate the entire group during a single shift.
-With larger groups we encourage individuals to instead pair up and sign up to volunteer that way.
-Reach out to discuss other ways to get involved.
+At this time, volunteer slots are extremely limited, so we may not be able to accommodate the entire group during a single shift, but please email us to discuss other ways to get involved.

 Is there something else we can do to help?